-- 8.5 The RP6 pension cost allowances requested by NIEN reflect a number of decisions made by the Competition Commission (since replaced by the Competition and Markets Authority) at RP5.
-In particular, it was decided that pension cost allowances should be determined using a similar approach to that used by Ofgem, by adopting their Pension Deficit Allocation Methodology (PDAM) framework. - 8.6 The PDAM framework involves creating two notional subfunds within the scheme.
+8.5 The RP6 and RP7 pension cost allowances requested by NIEN reflect decisions made by the Competition and Markets Authority.
+In particular, it was decided that pension cost allowances should be determined using a similar approach to that used by Ofgem, by adopting their Pension Deficit Allocation Methodology (PDAM) framework.

+- 8.6 The PDAM framework involves creating two notional subfunds within the scheme.
 One subfund is used to track assets and liabilities attributable to benefit accrual up to a "cut-off date" (for NIEPS, the "cut-off date" is 31 March 2012), and the other subfund is used to track assets and liabilities attributable to benefit accrual after the "cut-off date" of 31 March 2012. - 8.7 In determining pension cost allowances, any deficit which emerges in the pre "cut-off date" subfund (referred to as the "established deficit") will be fully funded by consumers.
-Conversely, any deficit emerging in the post "cut-off date" subfund (referred to as the "incremental deficit") will be solely the responsibility of NIEN's shareholders. - Information setting out NIEN's allocation of assets and liabilities based on the PDAM framework was provided in Aon Hewitt's report of 3 June 2016.
-We have reviewed the allocation based on a "cut-off date" of 31 March 2012 and changes in assets and liabilities between the "cut-off date" and 31 March 2014 when a full valuation was completed.
+Conversely, any deficit emerging in the post "cut-off date" subfund (referred to as the "incremental deficit") will be solely the responsibility of NIEN's shareholders. - 8.8 Information setting out NIEN's allocation of assets and liabilities based on the PDAM framework was provided in Aon's report of 28 April 2023.
+We have reviewed the allocation based on a "cut-off date" of 31 March 2012 and changes in assets and liabilities between this cut-off date and 31 March 2022 when a full valuation was completed.
 In reviewing this allocation, we have considered information contained in the actuarial valuation reports, scheme accounts, relevant market data and documentary PDAM guidance.
 Overall, we have not identified any significant areas for concerns, however the Utility Regulator will need to decide if it is content with the application of the Regulatory Fraction and the adjustments for the Early Retirement Deficit Contributions (ERDCs) and the article 75 payment (see comments below).